 The Workflow function

-When you "start" a Workflow you are basically telling the Temporal server, "track the state of the Workflow with this signature".
+When you "start" a Workflow you are basically telling the Temporal server, "track the state of the Workflow with this function signature".
 Workers will execute the Workflow code below, piece by piece, relaying the execution events and results back to the server.

-To initiate our transfer, we need to tell the server that we want this Workflow code to execute.
 Make sure the Temporal server is running in a terminal, and then run start/main.go from the project root using the following command: